HellRok/Taylor/README.md

 ## To Do

-1. Get the test running on GitHub actions, this is tricky due to requiring OpenGL
-2. Finish mapping the rest of raylib, so far I think I've done about 30%
+1. Finish mapping the rest of raylib, so far I think I've done about 30%
-3. Allow users to compile their ruby code into a single executable
-4. Build an actual game with this
+2. Build an actual game with this